Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Discussion

 \section{Discussion}

-We have seen that the choice of SN delay time $t_0$ and duration $\tau_{\rm SN}$ in simple models for the SN injection rate can have significant effects on the ability of SN feedback at regulating star formation and driving outflows.
-When SNe are injected instantaneously, with an entire stellar population's SN budget deposited at once, the choice of delay time $t_0$ can change the average SFR by $\sim50\%$, and the outflow mass loadings by roughly three orders of magnitude, by greatly increasing the clustering of star formation.
-It has been shown that clustered SN lose less energy to cooling \citep{Sharma2014,Walch2015a}, produce higher terminal momenta \citep{Gentry2017}, and ultimately drive more powerful outflows \citep{Fielding2018}. \citet{Fielding2017} examined the effect of clustering directly using idealized, high resolution simulations of isolated dwarf galaxies.
-By keeping the SN rate constant, but varying the fraction of SN which occur co-spatially (the clustering fraction $f_{\rm cl}$), they showed that the mass loading of winds is related to the clustering fraction $\eta\propto f_{\rm cl}^{1.05}$ \citep[also see Sect.
+We have seen that the choice of SN delay time $t_0$ and duration $\tau_{\rm SN}$ in simple models for the SN injection rate can have noticeable effects on the ability of SN feedback at regulating star formation and significant effects on their effectiveness at driving outflows.
+When SNe are injected instantaneously, with an entire stellar population's SN budget deposited at once, choosing a delay time $t_0$ of $0\Myr$ vs. $30\Myr$ can change the average SFR by nearly $50\%$, and the outflow mass loadings by nearly two orders of magnitude, by greatly increasing the clustering of star formation.
+It has been shown that clustered SNe lose less energy to cooling \citep{Sharma2014,Walch2015a}, produce higher terminal momenta \citep{Gentry2017}, and ultimately drive more powerful outflows \citep{Fielding2018}. \citet{Fielding2017} examined the effect of clustering directly using idealized, high resolution simulations of isolated dwarf galaxies.
+By keeping the SN rate constant, but varying the fraction of SNe which occur co-spatially (the clustering fraction $f_{\rm cl}$), they showed that the mass loading of winds is related to the clustering fraction $\eta\propto f_{\rm cl}^{1.05}$ \citep[also see Sect.
 7.3.4 of][]{Kruijssen2012c}.
 The results we have shown here reveal that the SN injection rate can change the spatial clustering of star formation, resulting in a similar effect to this.
-The importance of clustering has been explicitly employed in the stochastic feedback model of \citet{DallaVecchia2012}, which artificially increases the clustering of feedback to overcome numerical losses.
+Clustering has been explicitly employed in the stochastic feedback model of \citet{DallaVecchia2012}, which artificially increases the clustering of feedback to overcome numerical losses.
 It has also been seen to be a natural consequence of self-gravity \citep{Martizzi2020}, where the increased clustering seen in the two-point correlation of star particles has been directly tied to more effective SN driven galactic outflows.
-Clustering of star formation has even been used in similar simulations to these as a tool to compare simulations to observations and constrain parameters in models for feedback and star formation \citep{Buck2019}.
-As we show in Table~\ref{other_SN_rates}, instantaneous injection of SN is a popular approximation, and delay times from $0-30\Myr$ have been used in a number of simulations of cosmological and isolated galaxy evolution.
+Clustering of star formation has been used in similar simulations to these as a tool to compare simulations to observations and constrain parameters in models for feedback and star formation \citep{Buck2019}.
+As we show in Table~\ref{other_SN_rates}, instantaneous injection of SNe is a popular approximation, and delay times from $0-30\Myr$ have been used in a number of simulations of cosmological and isolated galaxy evolution.
 Our results suggest that these choices can have comparable effect size to the choice of sub-grid model for SN feedback.